ideaportriga/nexus-bridge/examples/VUE.JS Examples/Demo Example/readme.md

 - field properties that are read from Siebel configuration (required, field length)

 This is not an example of implementation that can be used on production.
 It is intentionally kept straightforward.
-The demo example was tested with 16.19 ENU.
+The demo example was tested on Seibel 16.19 and 18.08 ENU.

  ![result](demo_vuejs.png)